Lennyc123/pands-project/README.md

 ```

 ### Addition of cosmetic features to the scatterplots.
 The code in the above section, may be described as the barebones of the scatterplots.
 Consisting primarily of the data related to the x and y coordinates.
-In order to ease user legibility, similar to the histograms additional python code was added to help provide an understanding of the data.
+In order to ease user legibility, similar to the histograms additional python code was added to help provide an understanding of the data (16).

 ``` python
 plt.title('Relationship between Sepal Length and Sepal Width') # Title added